KelvinHere/Yoga_Milestone_4/README.md

 This page shows a list of lessons using pagination, they can be searched, filtered and sorted.

-To save on repeat code (DRY principle) the 'instructor studio' uses this lessons page with an 'instructor_profile_header' snippet activated by context to display instructor information over their filtered lessons.
+To save on repeat code (DRY principle) the 'instructor studio' uses this lessons page with an 'instructor_profile_header' 'includes html' activated by context to display instructor information over their filtered lessons.

 - **Searching / Sorting / Filtering**
 - Lessons can be searched, filtered and sorted